gregolsky/ansible-collection-ravendb/README.md

 [![Documentation](https://img.shields.io/badge/docs-brightgreen.svg)](https://docs.ansible.com/ansible/devel/collections/community/ravendb/)

-This repo contains the `community.ravendb` Ansible Collection.
+This repo contains the `ravendb.ravendb` Ansible Collection.
 The collection includes many modules and plugins to work with RavenDB.
 The modules present in Ansible 2.15.
 If you like this collection please give us a rating on [Ansible Galaxy](https://galaxy.ansible.com/community/ravendb).